Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Like many other social networks, Pinterest also allows you to follow other users.
 You should take note that when you sign up to Pinterest you need to create a business account.

-You can sign up to Pinterest by using this link: https://business.pinterest.com/
+You can sign up for Pinterest by using this link: https://business.pinterest.com/

 You can view my business Pinterest page at the following URL: https://www.pinterest.com/dcpwebdesigners/